 A student must complete a minimum of 30 semester hours of course work.
 Eighteen of these semester hours are required in the following areas:

 - 600-level Seminars in Literature (6)

-In addition to the required courses, a student may select Plan A, 6 semester hours of electives and a thesis with an oral examination over the thesis (6), or Plan B, 12 semester hours of electives and a scholarly paper for a total of 30 semester hours.
+In addition to the required courses, a student may select Plan A, 9 additional hours of course work authorized by the advisor and planned with the student, plus thesis (6 hours) and oral examination over thesis, or Plan B, 15 additional hours of course work, authorized by the advisor and planned with the student, plus a scholarly paper.
+Each plan totals 30 semester hours.

 By choosing elective courses carefully, a student may design a mini-focus in English Education or in British, American, or World Literature.

 For more information about degree requirements, visit the CMU Academic Bulletins.